hideo55/node-unqlite/README.md

   - A private, temporary on-disk database will be created.
 This private database will be automatically deleted as soon as the database connection is closed.
 - **OPEN_IN_MEMORY**
   - A private, in-memory database will be created.
 The in-memory database will vanish when the database connection is closed.
-- **OPEN_OMIT_JOURNALING**
-  - (Not recommended) Disable journaling for this database.
-In other words, you will not be able to rollback your database after a crash or power failure.
-This flag is automatically set for temporary database.
-- **OPEN_NOMUTEX**
-  - (Not recommended) Disable the private recursive mutex associated with each database handle.
-When set, you should not share this handle between multiple threads.
-Otherwise, the result is undefined.

 ## Unsupported features